SecureStartKit

 The Bottom Line

-If you want the most feature-rich template, there are options with more OAuth providers and fancier UI components.
+If you want the most feature-rich template, there are options with more OAuth providers and fancier UI components (we wrote a detailed comparison with ShipFast if you want specifics).
 But if you want a template that's secure by default and gives you a rock-solid foundation to build on, SecureStartKit is the best choice.

 Related Posts